Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 \begin{Lemma} The singular values of the MIMO channel matrix $\tilde{\mathbf{H}}_{\rm u}$ are equal if the off-diagonal element of the matrix $\tilde{\mathbf{H}}_{\rm u}^{\Htran} \tilde{\mathbf{H}}_{\rm u}$ are zero.
 This happens if the antenna spacings satisfy

 \end{Lemma} \begin{IEEEproof} The off-diagonal element of the channel matrix in \eqref{eq_off_diag} becomes zero when either of the sine over sine ratios is zero.
 This happens when the denominator is non-zero and the numerator is zero, provided that both $M_{\rm h}$ and $M_{\rm v}$ are non-zero.
 In cases where either condition is not met, we can return to the first row in \eqref{eq_off_diag} to conclude that the expression becomes $\beta M$.
-To obtain the desired result regardless of the antenna indices, $\frac{M_{\rm h} {\rm h}{\rm t} {\rm h}{\rm r}}{\lambda d} = 1$ and $\frac{M_{\rm v} {\rm v}{\rm t} {\rm v}{\rm r}}{\lambda d} = 1$, must be satisfied simultaneously.
+To obtain the desired result regardless of the antenna indices, $\frac{M_{\rm h} {\rm h}_{\rm t} {\rm h}_{\rm r}}{\lambda d} = 1$ and $\frac{M_{\rm v} {\rm v}_{\rm t} {\rm v}_{\rm r}}{\lambda d} = 1$, must be satisfied simultaneously.
 Therefore, the spacing that yields the solution of \eqref{eq_off_diag}, referred to as the optimal spacing, can be expressed as shown in \eqref{eq:8}. \end{IEEEproof}

 This lemma is a variation on previous works that studied single-polarized arrays.
 Particularly, \cite{multi2011,Do2021a} considered ULAs (i.e., $M_{\rm v}=1$) with different spacings at the transmitter and receiver, while \cite{LarssonP.2005,Bohagen2007b,Zhou2012AADf} considered URAs.

 Building on the fundamental result in Lemma~\ref{lemma1}, in the next theorem, we demonstrate that the optimal antenna spacing for the dual-polarized array is the same as for the single-polarized array.